Many thought it wouldn’t last. Well it has.

 Why these 25 Twitter Pages Diverse Students Should Follow?

-Why, in my opinion, are these 25 Twitter pages diverse students should follow?
+Why, in my opinion, are these the top 25 Twitter pages diverse students should follow?

-*They share honest advice my students and emerging professionals need to hear.
+- They share honest advice that students and emerging professionals need to hear.

-*The advice shared is in line with one of the 5 Points in the Career Development Model that I believe works.
+- The advice shared is in line with one of the 5 Points in the Career Development Model that we believe works.

 - @GreatResumes – Resume writer Jessica Hernandez shares tons of resume tips.